Prestodus/-DEAD--DayZ.stAdminPanelPHP/README.md

 ============
 0: Pre-install checks
 ----------
-First, go to this website: http://www.ismycomputeron.com/ If it says Yes, proceed to the next step.
+First, go to this website: http://www.ismycomputeron.com/ and make sure it says "YES".

+Afterwards, make sure this website: http://hasthelargehadroncolliderdestroyedtheworldyet.com/ says "NOPE".

+If both are true, proceed to the next step.

 1: Webhost (Skip if you already have one)
 ----------